 Do you crave for fall off the bone ribs?
-Look no more, this recipe is designate specifically for making baby back rib right from you slow cooker.
-Anyone would love that fall of the bone ribs at a local restaurant.
-We can marinade and grill them too.
+Look no more, this recipe is designated specifically for making baby back rib right from your slow cooker.
+Anyone would love that fall off the bone ribs at a local restaurant.
+We can marinate and grill them too.
 But on those days where grilling is not attainable or simply put, you just want some slab, then grab your slow cooker to “grill” some.
 You’ll achieve that BBQ sweet and tangy, savory flavor, juicy meat while being tender.

-Slow cooker involves cooking at low heat over long duration which is what make the meat tender.
-Most recipe on ribs would also call for the membrane to be removed, personally I love that chewy texture after it soften a bit.
+Slow cooker involves cooking at low heat over a long duration which is what makes the meat tender.
+Most recipe on ribs would also call for the membrane to be removed, personally I love that chewy texture after it softens a bit.
 So yes, your choice, just slip your finger through and pull it out.
 Or like me, pierce with a fork to reserve the texture a bit.
-Since after such long cooking time, everything is tender enough already.
+Since after such a long cooking time, everything is tender enough already.
 Not to mention the extra acidity from fruit that we’re adding.
-I learn that trick from most Korean BBQ sauce recipe, they always contain some sort of fruit, notably pear, apple or pineapple… which give the extra sweetness and make the meat much more tender than it should be.
+I learn that trick from most Korean BBQ sauce recipe, they always contain some sort of fruit, notably pear, apple, or pineapple… which give the extra sweetness and make the meat much more tender than it should be.

 For this recipe, you could use any BBQ sauce of your preference, however, I just like to make my own and save it in the fridge.
-This way, I can control precisely in term of flavor, color appearance and aroma.
-Not to mention that home made BBQ sauce always feels, well, just right and not as overpower or strong odor like some brands do.
-Now most people would love the store bought with liquid smoke scent, but you could always add a teaspoon to your home made one and they taste and feel just like on the grill itself.
+This way, I can control precisely in terms of flavor, color appearance, and aroma.
+Not to mention that homemade BBQ sauce always feels, well, just right and not as overpower or strong odor like some brands do.
+Now most people would love the store-bought with liquid smoke scent, but you could always add a teaspoon to your homemade one and they taste and feel just like on the grill itself.

 Last but not least, try to sear your ribs before slow cooking as well as post-baking to caramelize all sauce to the meat.
 These steps would enhance the flavor much more to match that of a direct grilling than just being in the slow cooker.